forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### Time Series of Viral Load in Saliva

+#### Summary Yuwen He
+**Value of Viral Nucleic Acid in Sputum and Feces and Specific IgM/IgG in Serum for the Diagnosis of Coronavirus Disease 2019**

+##### Methods
+* Participants:
+  * "20 patients in this hospital who were almost critically ill or severe, other mild or asymptomatic patients were not admitted.
+The subjects of our study were all COVID-19 patients admitted to our hospital, and there were no additional inclusion or exclusion criteria."
+  * " The median time from onset to admission to our hospital for 20 patients was 9.5 (7.5–14.0), some patients had been treated elsewhere during this period.
+And the median hospital stay was 63.5 (28.0–93.8) days."
+* Sampling: "After admission, the patient was tested for viral nucleic acid continuously for a week and then every 2–3 days.
+Antibodies have been tested every 2–3 days since 15 February.
+To improve the efficiency of clinical work, collection of long-lasting negative specimens was suspended, while positive specimens were continuously collected until discharge."
+* Serology:
+  * "Our serological test used for SARS-CoV-2 specific IgM/IgG antibodies was a rapid detection method.
+The detection principle of the IgM/IgG antibody detection kit (Livzon Diagnostics Co., Ltd, Zhuhai, China) for SARS-CoV-2 is based on colloidal gold immunochromatography."
+  * "The clinical test results of this kit showed that the detection sensitivity of IgM was 79.0% and the specificity was 99.7%; the detection sensitivity of IgG was 84.3% and the specificity was 99.4%; the combined detection sensitivity of IgM and IgG was 90.6% and the specificity was 99.2%."

+##### Results
+* Figure 1 shows the disease progression as time series with the serological and PCR tests done for each patient.
+* "SARS-CoV-2 nucleic acid tests in nasal swabs, throat swabs and feces for a small number of patients (patients #10, #14, #17, and #21) were invariably negative from diagnosis to discharge but lasted for 94, 29, 41, and 4 days in sputum, respectively.
+Moreover, sputum samples remained positive for an average of 42.8 ± 4.2 (mean ± SD) days since diagnosis."
+* "The feces samples remained SARS-CoV-2 RNA positive for 22.3 ± 29.8 (mean ± SD) days since diagnosis, of which 11 patients (55%) were positive."
+* "Although the existence time of virus in feces was not significantly different from that in nasal or throat swabs (Figure 2), it is worth noting that patients #2 and #8 presented consecutively positive in feces samples for 24.0 and 29.0 days, respectively after the nasal-swab, throat-swab, and sputum samples consistently became negative."

+##### Discussion
+* "In summary, SARS-CoV-2 has multiple shedding ways and a more prolonged survival period in sputum specimens from COVID-19 patients."

 #### Summary Silva
 [in work]
 **Saliva viral load is a dynamic unifying correlate of COVID-19 severity and mortality**